Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 While this is mostly a big thing in the crypto industry, I personally think it can benefit fiat currency management as well.

-I can’t emphasize enough how this will improve your freedom and control over your money.
-This also means less risk of getting your funds frozen by the platform for no reason.
+I can’t emphasize enough how this improves your freedom and control over your money.
+This also means no risk of getting your funds frozen by the platform for no reason.
 I still remember waiting nearly 10 days for a platform to “verify” me before I could touch my own funds.
 Never again.

-From the users’ side, each Ogvio account will have AES-256 encryption and optional biometric login, which are industry standards at this point.
+From the users’ side, each Ogvio account has AES-256 encryption and optional 2FA login, which are industry standards at this point.
 Still, I’m glad to see the platform implement these essential features to safeguard users’ accounts.

 Another thing worth mentioning to address the question “Is Ogvio secure?” is the KYC (Know Your Customer) requirements.